 Boat Maintenance Tips That Every Boat Owner Should Know

-Unfortunately, because so many mariners neglect their vessels, boats themselves often get a bad reputation.
+Unfortunately, because so many mariners neglect their vessels, the boats themselves often get a bad reputation.
 Hopefully, we can change that for you.
 Here's what you need to know about proper boat maintenance.

 Annual Boat Maintenance Tips